-Several papers in the educational field have discussed the issue of simultaneous inference with large numbers of outcomes (cf. Williams, Jones, and Tukey 1999), and some research organizations, such as the Institute of Education Sciences' What Works Clearinghouse, have technical standards that include multiplicity adjustments.
-However, most randomized evaluations in the social sciences test many outcomes but fail to apply any type of multiple inference correction.
-To gauge the extent of the problem, I conducted a survey of randomized evaluation papers published from 2004 to 2006 in the fields of economic or employment policy, education, criminology, political science or public opinion, and child or adolescent welfare.
-Using the CSA Illumina social sciences databases, I identified 44 such papers in peer-reviewed journals.
+Several works in the educational field have discussed the issue of simultaneous inference with large numbers of outcomes (Williams, Jones, and Tukey 1999), and some research organizations, such as the Institute of Education Sciences' What Works Clearinghouse, have technical standards that include multiplicity adjustments.
+But most randomized evaluations in the social sciences test many outcomes but fail to apply any type of multiple inference correction.
+To gauge the extent of the problem, we conducted a survey of randomized evaluation works published from 2004 to 2006 in the fields of economic or employment policy, education, criminology, political science or public opinion, and child or adolescent welfare.
+Using the CSA Illumina social sciences databases, we identified 44 such articles in peer-reviewed journals.

-Of these 44 articles, 37 (84%) report testing five or more outcomes, and 27 (61%) report testing ten or more outcomes.
-These figures represent lower-bounds for the total number of tests conducted, since many tests may be conducted but not reported.
-Nevertheless, only three papers (7%) implement any type of multiple inference correction.
-Of these three papers, two apply the Bonferroni correction - the most rudimentary adjustment in general use - and one implements a summary index that reduces the total number of tests.
-Although multiple inference corrections are standard (and often mandatory) in psychological research (Benjamini and Yekutieli 2001), they remain uncommon in other social sciences, perhaps because practitioners in these fields are unfamiliar with the techniques or because they have seen no evidence that they yield more robust conclusions.
+Of these 44 articles, 37 (84%) reported testing 5 or more outcomes, and 27 (61%) reported testing 10 or more outcomes.
+These figures represent lower bounds for the total number of tests conducted, because many tests may be conducted but not reported.
+Nevertheless, only three works (7%) implemented any type of multiple-inference correction.
+Of these three works, two applied the Bonferroni correction-the most rudimentary adjustment in general use-and one implemented a summary index that reduces the total number of tests.
+Although multiple-inference corrections are standard (and often mandatory) in psychological research (Benjamini and Yekutieli 2001), they remain uncommon in other social sciences, perhaps because practitioners in these fields are unfamiliar with the techniques or because they have seen no evidence that they yield more robust conclusions.

-Two approaches exist to solving the multiple inference problem.
+Two approaches exist to solving the multiple-inference problem.
 One approach reduces the number of tests being conducted.
-This method avoids p-value adjustments, which generally reduce the power of any given test, at the cost of limiting the scope of hypothesis testing.
-The other approach maintains the number of tests but adjusts the p-values to reflect this fact.
+This method avoids p value adjustments, which generally reduce the power of any given test, at the cost of limiting the scope of hypothesis testing.
+The other approach maintains the number of tests but adjusts the p values to reflect this fact.
 This method allows for an arbitrarily large number of tests, but the power of each specific test can fall as the number of tests conducted grows.
-In this paper, I combine both approaches in order to balance the trade-offs of each one.
+In this article both approaches are combined to balance the trade-offs of each one.

-I begin by limiting the total number of hypotheses being tested.
-First, I choose a specific set of outcomes based on a priori notions of importance.
-I then implement summary index tests in three broad outcome areas: preteen, adolescent, and adult.
-These indices combine multiple measures to reduce the total number of tests conducted.
+We begin by limiting the total number of hypotheses being tested.
+First, we choose a specific set of outcomes based on a priori notions of importance.
+We then implement summary index tests in three broad outcome areas: preteen, adolescent, and adult.
+These indexes combine multiple measures to reduce the total number of tests conducted.

-Nevertheless, I still test multiple indices.
-I therefore adjust the p-values on the summary index tests to reflect this fact.
-Specifically, I control Familywise Error Rate (FWER) - the probability of rejecting at least one true null hypothesis - using the free step-down resampling method.
-When reporting results for specific outcomes, I control the False Discovery Rate (FDR), or the proportion of rejections that are "false discoveries" (Type I errors).
-FDR control is well suited to exploratory analysis because it allows a small number of Type I errors in exchange for greater power than FWER control.
+Nevertheless, we still test multiple indexes.
+Thus we adjust the p values on the summary index tests to reflect this fact.
+Specifically, we control the familywise error rate (FWER) the probability of rejecting at least one true null hypothesis using the free step-down resampling method.
+When reporting results for specific outcomes, we control the false discovery rate (FDR), or the proportion of rejections that are "false discoveries" (type I errors).
+FDR control is well suited to exploratory analysis because it allows a small number of type I errors in exchange for greater power than FWER control.

-3.2.1 Summary Index Tests

-In this study I define a set of primary outcomes that includes IQ scores, grade retention, special education, high school graduation, college attendance, employment, earnings, government transfers, arrests, convictions or incarcerations, drug use, teen pregnancy, and marriage (see Table 2).
-This list appears long but represents only a small fraction of all available outcomes.
+3.2.1 Summary Index Tests.
+In this study we define a set of primary outcomes that includes IQ scores, grade retention, special education, high school graduation, college attendance, employment, earnings, government transfers, arrests, convictions or incarcerations, drug use, teen pregnancy, and marriage (see Table 2).
+This list seems long but represents only a small fraction of all available outcomes.
 Nevertheless, the total number of outcomes tested reaches 47.
-I therefore implement summary index tests that pool multiple outcomes into a single test.
+Thus we implement summary index tests that pool multiple outcomes into a single test.